-When U_0 is smaller than 1.5, the contact line remains attached and the experimental profiles can be compared to the self-similar solution.
-Such a comparison is shown in Figure 4 for a compressed and an elongated configuration.
-The experiment is done with a water ligament, held between two vertical metal (brass) cylinders of diameter 5 mm.
+When $U_0$ is smaller than 1.5, the contact line remains attached and the experimental profiles can be compared to the self-similar solution.
+Such a comparison is shown in figure for a compressed and a elongated configuration.
+The experiment is done with a water ligament, hold between two vertical metal (brass) cylinders of diameter 5 mm.
 Its initial shape is slightly deformed by gravity.
-The upper cylinder is suddenly set into vertical motion and the velocity U_0 is obtained by post-processing the experimental movies.
-For both cases, we find that the evolution of the velocity of the upper cylinder can be approximatively reproduced by superimposing two different impulses at t_0 and t_1 , indicated by the red dots in Figure 4.
-The theoretical solution is then obtained by adding after t_1 a second linear solution to the first solution generated at t_0 .
-In both cases, this linear
+The upper cylinder is suddenly set into vertical motion and the velocity $U_0$ is obtained by post-processing the experimental movies.
+For both cases, we find that the evolution of the velocity of the upper cylinder can be approximatively reproduced by superimposing two different impulses at $t_0$ and $t_1$ , indicated by the red dots in figure .
+The theoretical solution is then obtained by adding after $t_1$ a second linear solution to the first solution generated at $t_0$ .
+In both cases, this linear solution agrees quantitatively with the experimental profiles and the agreement is sufficiently good to confirm the relevance of the self-similar solution.
+These results also demonstrate that the short time response is barely affected by finite length effects and nonlinear effects.
+This constitutes an a-posteriori validation of the hypotheses made in the theory.